simoncblyth/opticks/examples/README.rst

     /tmp/octx.sh textest,tex0  : vertical gradient with red border
     /tmp/octx.sh textest,tex1  : vertical gradient with green midlines
     /tmp/octx.sh textest,tex2  : vertical gradient with blue quadlines

+    ISSUE

+    on Linux/OptiX 6.5 the spheres are appearing as big boxes but there is no problem with the sphere implementation when used not in an assembly.
+    Perhaps problem with the transforms/scaling/bbox ?

 UseOptiXGeometryOCtx